German workers' and soldiers' councils 1918–1919: SPD dominance

 In its commitment to democracy, the SPD thought that the "revolutionary mandate" of the spontaneously elected workers' and soldiers' councils should not be used in advance of a national assembly.
 In Ebert's words, the Council of the People's Deputies was simply the "bankruptcy trustee" of the Empire.
-Decisions on whether the government should be a council system or a parliamentary democracy and whether industries should be nationalised should not be made before the people voted.
+Decisions on whether the government should be a council system or a parliamentary democracy and whether industries should be nationalised were to be made only after the people voted.
 The USPD members of the Council, on the other hand, wanted to wait until the revolution had been consolidated and then, in a manner to be determined later, link the councils to a national assembly.

 Philipp Scheidemann.
 He and Friedrich Ebert were the strongest voices for the SPD on the Council of the People's Deputies.

 The Council of the People's Deputies relied on the expertise of the former Empire's state secretaries (equivalent to ministers), most of whom retained their positions.
 They generally preferred to work with the more moderate SPD on the councils rather than the USPD.
 This gave the SPD a distinct power advantage.
 The SPD also held the more important portfolios: Ebert had internal and military affairs, Landsberg finance and Scheidemann press and intelligence.
-The Executive Council of Greater Berlin issued laws and decrees affecting basic rights such as freedom of opinion and also in the area of social policy.
-The eight-hour working day, for example, was introduced on 26 November 1918.
+The USPD members held foreign affairs, justice and colonies (Haase); transportation and demobilisation (Dittmann) and social policy (Barth).
+The Executive Council of Greater Berlin issued laws and decrees affecting basic rights such as freedom of opinion and social policy.
+The eight-hour working day was introduced on 26 November 1918.

 A network of revolutionary bodies stretching from the Council of the People's Deputies to the governments of the federal states and the local workers' and soldiers' councils, all dominated by the SPD, quickly covered Germany.
 The soldiers gave it armed power, while its economic and social power came from the workers' ability to strike and the people's to demonstrate.
 With this network, its own party and union structures, and cooperation with middle class Catholic and liberal parties at the local level, the SPD was able to keep the left-wing radicals for the most part out of the councils.